Helena Ricketts loves gardening and sharing the things that she has learned about it with her readers.

 Making and Using a Comfrey Tincture

-There has been quite a bit of debate over the past few years to whether or not it is a good idea to take comfrey internally.
+There has been quite a bit of debate over the past few years as to whether or not it is a good idea to take comfrey internally.
 Even though it is true that comfrey does contain alkaloids that can cause liver damage, some people still believe that as long as the herb is used internally on a limited basis that it is safe to use.
 Before you ever decide to take this herb internally, it is a really good idea to consult an herbalist or your medical doctor before you do.
-Everyone's opinion is different on this so if you want to use the herb internally for certain aliments and have discussed this with your doctor or herbalist, a tincture or cold extract tea are two of the easiest ways to take comfrey internally.
+Everyone's opinion is different on this so if you want to use the herb internally for certain ailments and have discussed this with your doctor or herbalist, a tincture or cold extract tea are two of the easiest ways to take comfrey internally.

-Making a tincture of comfrey herb is very easy, it just take patience because it has to sit for at least six weeks to ensure that all of the medicinal qualities of the herb have been released into the alcohol.
+Making a tincture of comfrey herb is very easy, it just takes patience because it has to sit for at least six weeks to ensure that all of the medicinal qualities of the herb have been released into the alcohol.
 A tincture can be made with vodka or whiskey.
 Many people prefer vodka because it is generally tasteless.
 You can use cheaper brands of alcohol but be sure that it is between 80 and 100 proof.

 To make your comfrey tincture:

 - Fill your pint jar halfway with dried comfrey herb.